-Canada has highest Sikh population outside India and Brampton in the greater Toronto area has the highest population of Sikhs.
+Canada has the highest Sikh population outside of India and Brampton in the Greater Toronto Area (GTA) has the highest population of Sikhs.
 We have to have the privilege to photograph so many of Sikh wedding in Brampton-Mississauga area.
-More we photographed Sikh weddings, more we learned about them.
+More we photograph Sikh weddings, the more we learn about them.
 There are different rituals and cultural ceremonies for Sikh weddings here in Toronto area.

 Pre-Wedding Events in Sikh Wedding Photography

 We offer 3 to 4-hour coverage in our packages which covers Mahiya, Jagoo and Choora ceremony in Sikh Weddings.
 Usually, pre-wedding events are for close friends and family and we ensure we capture those moments when bride's uncle is putting bangles or when groom’s mom is putting mahiya on the groom.

 Groom getting ready in Sikh weddings in Toronto or Brampton we have usually groom being helped to put on the turban.
 Check out our official partners SINGH ME UP(LINK) who we often see at weddings for turban tying service.
 Surma or type of eyeliner which is put in the eyes of the groom before he leaves the house is another traditional ceremony in Sikh weddings.
 Groom walks out of his house with Kirpan as his sisters will be holding a phulkari over his head.

 Barat and Milni - Barat and Milni are two major ceremonies and as a Sikh Wedding photography expert here in Toronto, we usually sit with couples in their timeline meeting so they can budget approximate times for each of these ceremonies